Wilde Sau: Analysis

 The success of Wilde Sau was short-lived and proved to be very costly to the 100 fighters of Fighter Division 30.
 The tactic provided a stop-gap and more Allied bombers were shot down but German losses also rose.
 The Luftwaffe was not able to replace losses and due to a high attrition rate, fighter readiness dwindled.
 The dual use of day fighters for Wilde Sau night-fighter operations amplified this effect and the resulting erratic maintenance schedules led to serviceability rates dropping drastically.
 With the onset of poorer weather in the autumn of 1943, wastage through accidents and icing soared and German pilots could not implement Wilde Sau as effectively as before.
 Wilde Sau was discontinued in spring 1944 but had tided over the Luftwaffe air defences until new radar equipment immune to Window/Düppel had been developed.

 Zahme Sau

 Simultaneous with Wilde Sau, Zahme Sau (Tame Boar) was introduced, in which the twin-engined night fighters in to the Himmelbett system using individual ground-controlled interception were released.
 The fighters flew against the bomber stream in a co-ordinated operation over a wide area, guided by a running commentary derived from radar, ground observation, wireless interception and contact reports from aircraft tracking the bomber stream.
-Audio and visual beacons were used to assemble the fighters, which circled the beacons until the target was known and then intercepted the bombers, above a height beyond which the flak did not fire.
+Audio and visual beacons were used to assemble the fighters, which circled the beacons until the target was identified and then intercepted the bombers, at a height beyond the range of flak fire.